 Make an ode to your hometown, whether it’s digging through the old archives, or capturing something special from a good social distance.
 You can start with our Love Your Hometown classes.

-If you submit a project to any of the classes on our list before August 14, you’ll be entered to win a free year of Skillshare Premium.
+If you submit a project to any of the classes on our list before August 14, you’ll be entered to win a free year of Skillshare.
 Full terms and conditions are here.

 Celebrate Your City and Win